This article has links to products and services we love, which we may make commission from.

 Just before you drive over the bridge out of Bladnoch, you’ll find Bladnoch Distillery tucked in the corner behind you and the Bladnoch Inn over the road from the distillery.

-The distillery is only one out of a handful of lowland distilleries in action and has been producing a single malt since 1817.
+There are only a handful of lowland distilleries, and it has produced a single malt since 1817.

 Alternatively, grab pub grub across the road at the Bladnoch Inn.